arpan2711/adv-python/adv_examples.md

  **Link**: doit/samples/subtasks.py

-**Comments**: When you call this function, it will not execute the loop immediately.
+**Lines**: **Comments**: When you call this function, it will not execute the loop immediately.
 Instead, it will return a generator object.
 As you iterate over this generator (e.g., using a for loop or the next function), it will execute the loop and yield tasks one by one.

 ```python
 def task_create_file():